Juniper/terraform-provider-mist/docs/resources/org_deviceprofile_assign.md

 page_title: "mist_org_deviceprofile_assign Resource - terraform-provider-mist"
 subcategory: "Devices"
 description: |-
-  This resourceis used to assign/unassign a device profile to one or multiple devicesThe mist_org_deviceprofile_gateway resource can be assigned to GatewaysThe mist_org_deviceprofile_ap resource can be assigned the Wireless Access Points
+  This resourceis used to assign/unassign a device profile to one or multiple devices The mist_org_deviceprofile_gateway resource can be assigned to GatewaysThe mist_org_deviceprofile_ap resource can be assigned the Wireless Access Points
 ---

 # mist_org_deviceprofile_assign (Resource)

-This resourceis used to assign/unassign a device profile to one or multiple devicesThe `mist_org_deviceprofile_gateway` resource can be assigned to GatewaysThe `mist_org_deviceprofile_ap` resource can be assigned the Wireless Access Points
+This resourceis used to assign/unassign a device profile to one or multiple devices The `mist_org_deviceprofile_gateway` resource can be assigned to GatewaysThe `mist_org_deviceprofile_ap` resource can be assigned the Wireless Access Points

 ## Example Usage